juribeparada/MMDVM_HS/README.md

 # Introduction

-This is the source code of ZUMspot, personal hotspot (ADF7021 version of the MMDVM firmware), based on Jonathan G4KLX's MMDVM software.
+This is the source code of ZUMspot/MMDVM_HS, personal hotspot (ADF7021 version of the MMDVM firmware), based on Jonathan G4KLX's MMDVM software.
 This firmware supports D-Star, DMR, System Fusion and P25 digital modes.

 This software is intended to be run on STM32F103 microcontroller.
 You can build this code using Arduino IDE with STM32duino package, or using "make" with ARM GCC tools.
 Also, Arduino with 3.3 V I/O (Arduino Due and Zero) and Teensy (3.1, 3.2, 3.5 or 3.6) are supported.